Epipelagic Langlands parameters and L-packets for unitary groups: Introduction

 For $\mrm{U}_n$ with $n$ \emph{even}, we find that the toral invariant $\epsilon_{\lambda}$ depends only on the \emph{stable} conjugacy class of $\lambda$, i.e. it is constant under $\wt{\msf{G}}(\ol{k}_F)$-orbits (whereas a priori it is a function of $\wt{\msf{G}}(k_F)$-orbits).
 This implies that the toral invariant is constant among representations in the same $L$-packet.
 This constancy is fairly non-obvious from the raw calculation, and is established in Corollary \ref{cor: toral invariant 2}.
-The data of the $L$-embedding ${}^L j$ is still quite complicated, and in this case our understanding of the $L$-packets is still unsatisfactory to our minds.
+The data of the $L$-embedding ${}^L j$ is still quite complicated, and in this case we don't seem to have a ``nice'' description of the $L$-packets.

 For $\mrm{U}_n$ with $n$ \emph{odd}, the picture of the $L$-packets is somewhat more satisfactory.
 The rational orbits within the stable orbits can also be naturally parametrized by $C_{\lambda}^{\vee}$, and we find that the relative position between $``\epsilon_{\lambda}- {}^L j"$ for two different pairs $\rho_{\lambda, \psi}$ and $\rho_{\lambda', \psi'}$ appearing in the same L-packet coincides exactly with the relative position of the rational orbits of $\lambda$ and $\lambda'$ within their stable orbit.
 The precise statement appears in Proposition \ref{kostant identity}.
 In fact the characters $\psi$ are also parametrized by the same group $C_{\lambda}^{\vee}$, and we find: